nuxy/MiscreatedMods-DOA/README.md

 ## Dependencies

 The following third-party [Miscreated Workshop](https://steamcommunity.com/app/299740/workshop) mods must be installed prior to this package.
+These packages are used to enhance the game experience and in some cases have been extended with additional functionality.

 - [mFramework](https://steamcommunity.com/sharedfiles/filedetails/?id=1942750114)
 - [Amalgamated Terminal](https://steamcommunity.com/sharedfiles/filedetails/?id=2444612166)